telerik/maui-docs/controls/accordion/accordion-item.md

 ## Border Styles

-Use `BorderColor`, `BorderThickness` and `CornerRadius` properties of `RadAccordionItem` to change the way the Border around the control looks.
+Use the `BorderColor`, `BorderThickness`, and `CornerRadius` properties of `RadAccordionItem` to change the way the Border around the control looks.

 The following snippet shows how to customize the `AccordionItemHeader`: